MetPX/sarracenia/doc/design/plan.rst

  - Measure the difference in arrival time, SPC vs. CMC?
  - Can move 2nd feed to Edmonton? volume scans cross network twice?
  - use sarracenia methods both ways: sr_subscribe with Fingerprint winnonwing
- - How many vm´s/SPC one or two?
+ - How many vm´s per SPC one or two?

 The conservative plan: